SDK Guide

 datasets = await client.list_datasets()

-Define your input, output, and metadata types as dataclasses or Pydantic models, then pass them to create_dataset.
-The SDK automatically generates JSON schemas from the types:
+Define your input, output, and metadata types as dataclasses or Pydantic models, build a local pydantic_evals.Dataset, and publish it with push_dataset.
+The SDK infers hosted JSON schemas from the dataset’s generic types:

 from dataclasses import dataclass